blakecrosby/tz-map/README.md

 #Introduction#

-Eric Muller (http://efele.net/maps/tz/world/)originally created the awesome Shape file of timezones.
+Eric Muller (http://efele.net/maps/tz/world/) originally created the awesome Shape file of time zones.
 This essentially allows you to look up a time zone based on geographic coordinates (lat/long).

 Why would you want to do this?